 January is National Soup Month so let’s get busy making one of my all-time favorite recipes: Chicken Tortilla Soup.
-Hearty, yet light, this soup is loaded with lots of healthy fresh veggies and has a little spicy kick.
+Hearty, yet light, this Mexican soup is loaded with lots of healthy fresh veggies and has a little spicy kick.

-Chicken tortilla soup is perfect for these ridiculously cold winter nights we’ve been having in New England lately.
+This healthy soup is perfect for these ridiculously cold winter nights we’ve been having in New England lately.
 It’s a hearty, all-in-one meal and it also makes lots of leftovers, which I love.
 Yay to leftovers!

 I have a little bit of a confession to make…I’m turning this post into a two-for-one.
 Not only am I making this soup for National Soup Month, but also because I’ve had a lingering cold and need to make some soothing chicken soup.

-I’ve had this chicken tortilla soup recipe in my recipe collection for a really long time and it always gets me over whatever cold I’m fighting.
-I think the addition of the spicy jalapeños and chipotle peppers help knock out any illness.
-I also like to add lots of minced peppers on top of my soup too, as a little extra insurance.
+I’m the latest victim of the 2015 weird cold-that-everyone-has-been-getting-and-it-takes-forever-to-get-rid-of sickness and, every time I get sick, I make this chicken tortilla soup.
+It’s been in my recipe collection for a really long time and it always gets me over whatever cold I’m fighting.
+Pretty sure it’s all the extra jalapeños and chipotle peppers that help knock out any illness.

 Spices taste so much better when they are bought whole, then toasted and ground up into a powder at home.
 Just place the whole spices in a dry pan over medium heat, shaking pan back and forth so they don’t burn.
 They are done when they start smelling fragrant and have turned a light brown.

 Store the freshly ground cumin in a small glass jar in a cool, dry place.

 - 8 cups good quality chicken broth , homemade or store-bought kind

 - 1 small red onion , diced

 - 2 large carrots , diced

 - 1 large white potato or sweet potato , peeled & diced

-- ¼ cup tomato paste
+- 1/4 cup tomato paste

 - 1 bay leaf

 - 2 cloves garlic , minced

-- 1 tsp dried oregano
+- 1 teaspoon dried oregano

-- ⅛ tsp ground cumin
+- 1/8 teaspoon ground cumin

 - 1 small zucchini , diced

 - 1 small yellow squash , diced

 - 1 small red bell pepper , diced

 - 2 boneless & skinless cooked chicken breasts , shredded (To cook boneless chicken breasts: cover chicken with water and simmer until done, about 20 minutes)

-- 1 Tb fresh cilantro , chopped
+- 1 tablespoon fresh cilantro , chopped

-- 1 Tb fresh mint , chopped
+- 1 tablespoon fresh mint , chopped

-- 2 Tb fresh lime juice
+- 2 tablespoon fresh lime juice

-- 2 Tb sherry
+- 2 tablespoon sherry

-- 1 tsp white pepper
+- 1 teaspoon white pepper

 - salt to taste

 - 4 fresh corn tortillas , cut into thin strips and fried in oil or baked at 350 until crisp (7-10 minutes)

 - 8 oz Monterey Jack cheese , shredded

 - 2 avocados , sliced or diced

-- ½ cup fresh cilantro , chopped
+- 1/2 cup fresh cilantro , chopped

 - fresh lime slices